Acts Chapter Eleven

 Acts 11:22-24

-News of this reached the ears of the church at Jerusalem, and they sent Barnabas to Antioch.
-When he arrived and saw the evidence of the grace of God, he was glad and encouraged them all to remain true to the Lord with all their hearts.
-He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord.
+News of this reached the ears of the Messianic community in Yerushalayim, and they sent Bar-Nabba to Antioch.
+On arriving and seeing for himself the grace of God at work, he was glad; and he encouraged them all to remain true to the Lord with their whole hearts; for he was a good man, full of the Ruach HaKodesh and trust.

 A great number of people were coming to the Lord and news of God working in this city spread.
 When the news reached Jerusalem, the church leaders dispatched Barnabas to check it out.
 In this passage, we see that Barnabas could tell that it was a work of God "evidence of the grace of God".
 That should be a mark of everything we do as Christians.
 Those that see what we do should be able to see that it is God at work and not of us.
 Barnabas saw this in Antioch and was pleased to encourage them in the faith.
 As Christians, we are also called to celebrate and encourage our brothers and sisters.